peter-ri/NGStackReg/README.md

 * Transformations cannot be imported and applied to a stack.
 * ImageJ/FIJI can sometimes assign the Z axis to the time axis.
 When running an alignment with the axes mixed up, this may result in unanticipated behavior.
 * When aligning an already aligned stack along another axis, the black pixels on the border of the aligned images will cause the second alignment to produce non-optimal results.
 This is because the black pixels will skew the error calculation between the images.
 Use the multidimensional alignment mode.
-* On Ubuntu using NVIDIA drivers resulted in irreproducible results and random NaNs using the hybrid precision OpenCL code.
-Because the root cause could not yet be identified the OpenCL acceleration is completely disabled on all platforms except for Windows on which it seems to work just fine.
+* On Ubuntu using NVIDIA drivers resulted in unexpected behavior when using the hybrid-precision OpenCL code path so I remap these to the double precision paths on any non-Windows system which seem to work.

 ## TODO: